Partnering with State Agencies

 The DeBruce Foundation is collaborating with the Kansas Board of Regents, Kansas Department of Commerce, and Parker Dewey to provide the Kansas Micro-Internship program.
 Launched on February 1, 2021, this program provides 165,000 students enrolled in 32 Kansas public colleges and universities opportunities to work on short-term, paid professional projects with Kansas-based organizations.
 Micro-Internships support university recruiting efforts; help businesses identify, assess, and build relationships with students who may be prospective job candidates; and allow students to demonstrate their skills, explore career paths, and develop their professional networks.

 The Indiana Department of Workforce Development has partnered with The DeBruce Foundation to include the Agile Work Profiler (AWP) in Indiana’s online workforce experience known as the Indiana Career Explorer (INCE).
-This statewide digital platform responds to state legislation passed in July 2021 to overhaul Indiana’s existing workforce development website.
+From legislation initially passed in 2017, the INCE program rebranded in July 2021 to overall Indiana’s existing workforce development website.
 The INCE is designed to serve a variety of ages, and state legislation noted it must include “career interest, skills aptitude, and work values assessments.”
 The Agile Work Profiler is one of three assessment tools on the site.
 The INCE website is intended for use by any Indiana resident, from adult clients of Indiana’s WorkOne locations to students across higher education, and youth in Indiana high schools.

 As the Missouri Department of Higher Education and Workforce Development (MDHEWD) plans to advance transformational summer bridge programs for students who are transitioning to post-secondary in the state of Missouri, The DeBruce Foundation began working with the UMKC Summer Bridge program in 2021 to assist students who are transitioning to college.
 This high-energy, high-impact experience elevates the confidence of students who are at risk of not completing college degrees.
 Through collaboration with on-campus partners, community mentors, and local businesses, summer bridge programs like the one at UMKC are transformational.
 In addition, The DeBruce Foundation routinely sponsors and presents in the MDHEWD Equity Summit and the Bridges to Success webinars.